MIMUW-RL/space-gym/README.md

 # Environments

 ### GoalEnv
-Navigate spaceship to achieve subsequent goal positions while avoiding crusing on any planet and leaving the world (window) boundaries.
+Navigate the spaceship to achieve subsequent goal positions while avoiding crashing on any planet and leaving the world (window) boundaries.

 Parameters: